julsterobias/xampp-mysql-fix/readme.md

 # Ver 0.0.1 fetus

-# XAMPP MySQL shutdown unexpectedly FIX
+## ERROR: XAMPP MySQL shutdown unexpectedly FIX

 ## What it will do?
 - Rename the "data" folder to "data-bat-temp"